November jobs in the garden

-The forecast is for wet & windy weather in the first week of November with some drier spells in the south & east.
-Into the second week however there is the chance of more settled spells across the country with fog & frost forecast & some snow on high ground in Scotland.
-This offers the chance to get into the garden, if you haven't already, move tender plants inside before the frosts & tidying up all that soggy, herbaceous growth that has slumped onto the lawn, unless they are sturdy and sculptural and suitable to be used as Christmas decorations.
+It's time to get into the garden, if you haven't already, move tender plants inside before they get waterlogged or blown down & tidy up all that soggy, herbaceous growth that has slumped onto the lawn, unless they are sturdy and sculptural and suitable to be used as Christmas decorations.
 This awful weather is also a wonderful excuse to visit the garden centre & then plant up your empty tubs & baskets with colourful winter displays with an under-planting of spring bulbs to look forward to.
 Place them near the house or where you can see them from a window & it is always nice to have some near the front door to welcome visitors.

 There are plenty of jobs to do in the garden as plants are starting to die back & a bit of pruning can be combined with taking hardwood cuttings to increase your stock or to give away to friends.
 Cut & dry structural flower heads then spray with gold or silver paint to enhance your Christmas displays & remember to leave ivies & hollies unpruned as you can cut them nearer Christmas for creating wreaths & garlands.
 As summer bedding & herbaceous perennials die back to reveal empty soil it is the ideal time to plant more bulbs for your spring display.
 Or maybe add something a little more structural such as an evergreen with berries that you can use in your Christmas garlands, wreaths or add to one of our lifelike artificial Christmas trees.

-- Don't forget to buy your summer-flowering bulbs to create a magnificent display next year.
-Tulips are ideally planted this month to reduce the risk of fungal diseases & they come in a huge selection of colours & shapes - why not try something new?
+- Tulips are ideally planted this month to reduce the risk of fungal diseases & they come in a huge selection of colours & shapes - why not try something new?
 You can still get away with planting other spring flowering bulbs but flowering may be delayed.